iRICsolvers/GELATO_Rewrite_Documents/source/02_Overview/01_Parameter.rst

 ------------------------------------------------------------------------------------------------------------------------
 | Specify the maximum number of lines to draw for Wind Map-like plotting.

-Lifespan of Each Windmap Lines(sec)
+Maximum Life of Windmap Lines
 ------------------------------------------------------------------------------------------------------------------------
 | Specify the maximum lifespan of each line for Wind Map-like plotting.
 | The drawn Wind Map lines will have a random lifespan up to this maximum value.
-| It is desirable to specify a value that can divide the lifespan evenly by the saving time interval, as the remainder will be truncated.

-Time Step for Windmap Memory(sec)
+Interval of Windmap Saving
 ------------------------------------------------------------------------------------------------------------------------
 | Specify how often to save the current location of the Wind Map line polyline as a node.
-| It is desirable to specify a value that can divide the saving time interval evenly by the tracking time interval, as the remainder will be truncated.
+| It is desirable to specify a value that can evenly divide the number of tracking calculations between GELATO outputs.

 Simulation of Fish Motion
 ========================================================================================================================